-The Wisconsin Division of Public Health also has a Language Access Plan for staff to ensure programs, services and activities are accessible to non-English speaking and limited English speaking individuals as well as people with disabilities requiring information in alternative languages and formats.
+The Wisconsin Department of Health Services, Division of Public Health, also has a Language Access Plan for staff to ensure programs, services and activities are accessible to non-English speaking and limited English speaking individuals as well as people with disabilities requiring information in alternative languages and formats.

 Emergency Preparedness for Diverse Communities

 In order to reach every person in a community during a public health emergency, public health leaders need to know the locations of at-risk populations, the best method to reach them, and the appropriate language in which to communicate.
 Below is a resource for providing culturally competent outreach to diverse populations during an emergency.

 The National Resource Center on Advancing Emergency Preparedness for Diverse Communities is a clearinghouse of resources to facilitate communication, networking and collaboration to improve preparedness for minority and other at-risk communities.

 - GobiernoUSA el portal oficial del Gobierno de los Estados Unidos en español.
 Información Oficial y Servicios del Gobierno de los EE UU